Return Types

 Integer output.

-float
+number / float

-Decimal number.
+Decimal or integer number.

 bool

-The LLM will return true or false.
+Boolean value.
+The LLM returns true or false.

 json

-Arbitrary JSON object.
+Arbitrary JSON value.

-Returns a Python dict.
+Returns a Python dict or list.

 Type Constraints